GatorSense/MUUFLGulfport/README.md

 Next multi-target versions of ACE and the Spectral Matched Filter are run to find all of the targets.
 ROC curves are then plotted for multiple algorithms simultaneously, and the demo shows a few options for the ROC plotter.

 ————-
-About the ground truth:
+About the target ground truth:

-The .mat and .csv files contain the ground truth locations and information about the emplaced targets.
+The .mat and .csv files contain the target ground truth locations and information about the emplaced targets.

 Here is an overview of the fields: